2023-24 Community Engagement

 BEING A FOREST

-A project/workshop immersed in experiential explorations of creative embodiment in Nature.
-April- June 2024
+BEING A FOREST: A project/workshop immersed in experiential explorations of creative embodiment in Nature.

 Thank you to Dance West Network and Coastal Community Investment Funds for their financial support and to SS Arts Council and Transition SS for their in-kind support.